SeaHOH/ban-peers/README.md

 - I took preventive measures, if you stiil found a normal peer has been banned, please tell us via [issues board](https://github.com/SeaHOH/ban-peers/issues).

+# Special explanation
+- Report fake progress, most of the results are due to poor connection leads, in smooth connection case, I have seek to ensure there is no false positives.
+  Even the peers due to network factor have be banned, there is no bad influence for both normal use the bittorrent network, unless that peer is the only seed.
+- Refused upload, peer never transport even 1 byte valid data due to all causes, e.g. deliberately leech, network poor, bugs or unreasonable settings of μTorrent itself etc. So, if the situation has not changed at a period of time after refused flag has been checked, temporary banned to release its occupied connections, that helps connect to other peers which may upload smoothly.

 # Installation
 Install from
 [![version](https://img.shields.io/pypi/v/ban-peers)](https://pypi.org/project/ban-peers/)